 Do you have other tips for coming up with blog post ideas?
 If so, share them in the comments.

-Note: This post was originally published on March 24, 2008 and was updated and re-released on the currently-noted publication date.
+Note: This post was originally published on March 24, 2008 and was updated and re-published (with a new audio blog post version) on the currently-listed publication date.